Football in Egypt: Egypt Cup

 The Egypt Cup is the oldest tournament in the history of Egyptian football that is still being held to-date.
 It is the first association football championship to be organized by the Egyptian Football Association.
 The first local football tournament in Egypt was the Sultan Hussein Cup.
 The first team to win the Egypt Cup was Zamalek in 1922.

 The tournament was not played between 1967 and 1971 due to the outbreak of the War of Attrition.
 It was also canceled in the 1973–74 season due to the outbreak of the October War.
 The tournament was canceled in 1979-80, 1986–87 and 1993–94 seasons due to several reasons, and was canceled in the 1981-82 edition due to Zamalek’s dispute with the Football Association.
 The cup was also canceled in the 2011-12 season after the Port Said Stadium riot.

 Egyptian Premier League

 Al Ahly SC squad, winners of the first league in 1948–49 season.

 The Egyptian Premier League (League A) has eighteen teams.
 There is no official English translation or title for the Egyptian League.
 Due to Sponsorships the official name of the league is the WE Premier League.
 The league was also called Vodafone Premier League back in the 2006/2007 for the same reasons.

 National football team's achievements

 The Egypt national football team, also known under the nickname of The Pharaohs, is, as their name states, the national team of Egypt and is administered by the Egyptian Football Association.
 The team was founded in 1921, although a team had been fielded in the 1920 Summer Olympics.

-Egypt participated in the 1924 Olympics, and achieved the eighth place in the 1928 Olympics.
+Internationally, Egypt is the first country in the world outside Europe and the Americas to participate in the Olympics and the FIFA World Cup.
+The Egyptians qualified to 13 Olympic Games (an African record), as well as 4 World Cups.
+Egypt’s first Olympic football participation came in 1920 Antwerp, while the first World Cup participation was in the 1934 edition.

+Egypt achieved the 4th place at 3 Olympics in 1928 Amsterdam, 1964 Tokyo, and 2024 Paris.
+The Egyptians have also reached the Quarter-finals of Olympic football at 5 other editions.
+Moreover, Egypt earned the honour of becoming a bronze medalist at the 2001 FIFA U-20 World Cup in Argentina.